PETE BRUSH KNOWS, SCUMBAGS

 The drug was welcomed news for 3 million Americans living with hepatitis C who face certain liver damage if the condition is left untreated.
 But the cost of the regimen — $84,000 for a 12-week course, or $150,000 for 24 weeks — has insurance companies balking and lawmakers expressing concern that the pharmaceutical company is price gouging.

 When Sovaldi went to market at the beginning of the year, private insurance carriers and patient advocates staged an all-out revolt against Gilead.
 Kaiser Permanente, one of the largest hospital networks in the country, called Gilead’s price point for Sovaldi “unreasonably high.”
-Another insurance company, Molina Healthcare, said the cost of the drug was “obscene.”
+Another insurance company, Molina Healthcare, said the

 Even though the American Association for the Study of Liver Diseases and the Infectious Disease Society of America both recommend Sovaldi as the preferred treatment against hepatitis C, Gilead’s price point for the drug prompted many private insurance carriers to rebuke it in favor of lower-cost treatments, even if the side effects were greater and the curability rate lower.